Planning a visit to our Reading Room? This page should help you prepare for your visit.

 The Archive cares for a treasure trove of historic material that records the story of the British motor industry and the people who worked in it.
 This includes items such as business records, sales and technical literature and production ledgers.
 If you would like to study this material, please book an appointment to visit the Reading Room.
+The Reading Room is open for appointments Mondays and Fridays only from 10am to 4.30pm.

 Admission to the Reading Room for the purpose of archive research is by appointment only, at no extra charge.